openeuler-mirror/obmm/README.en.md

 ## 📄 License

-The kernl module obmm is licensed under the [GPL-2.0](LICENSE/GPL-2.0) License.
+The kernel module obmm is licensed under the [GPL-2.0](LICENSE/GPL-2.0) License.

-The userspace libobmm is licensed under the [MulanPSL2](LICENSE/MulanPSL2) License.
+The userspace libobmm is licensed under the [Mulan-PSL-v2](LICENSE/Mulan-PSL-v2) License.
 ## 🏷️ Project Timeline

 |Date	| Event	| Milestone |